Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 Risk of entry into Australia

-Feeding such material to susceptible animals is the most likely means by which the disease may enter the animal population.
-Accordingly, the feeding of animal matter or feed that has been contaminated by animal matter (swill feeding) is illegal in Australia.
-Though producer awareness and the introduction of substantial fines has reduced the risk of FMD virus being introduced into the livestock population, the threat posed by illegal swill feeding still remains.
+Feeding or providing susceptible animals access to contaminated materials is the most likely means by which FMD may infect the animal population.
+Accordingly, the feeding of animal matter or feed that has been contaminated by animal matter (i.e. also known as swill) is illegal in Australia.

 FMD virus may remain infective in the environment for several weeks to months: